SemanticMediaWiki/SemanticCite/docs/07-search.md

 - OCLC (WorldCat)
 - VIAF

+## Direct search

+A link `Special:FindMetadataById` + `/doi/10.1126/science.1152662` or `/pubmed/18487186`
+with a type and ID parameter allows to execute a search immediately.

+## Search

-After a successful search, the generated `#scite` form can either be copied manually to a page or the auto creation feature is used to create an individual article to host the data.
+After a successful search, a generated `#scite` form is provided which can either be copied manually (see the `Search text` button) or with the help of the auto creation feature (use the `Create` button) can add an individual article directly from the special page.

 The data received from a service provider are compacted to fit the `#scite` format but the parameter `&format=raw` can be used to display the unprocessed data retrieved from a provider.